Maximizing Social Welfare Subject to Network Externalities: A Unifying Submodular Optimization Approach: MSW with Positive Monotone Convex Externalities

+It is worth noting that \cite{conforti1984submodular} also develops a curvature-dependent greedy approximation algorithm for maximizing a nondecreasing \emph{submodular} function subject to a matroid constraint.
+However, the definition of curvature in \cite{conforti1984submodular} is different from ours as it looks at the maximum normalized growth rate of the overall objective function $f$ as a new element is added to the solution set.
+Moreover, here we are looking at \emph{supermodular} maximization (or submodular minimization) that behaves completely different in terms of approximability and solution method.
+In fact, for the case of submodular maximization, Theorem \ref{thm:multi-negative} already provides a curvature-independent $e$-approximation algorithm.

-\begin{theorem} The MSW \eqref{eq:general-welfare-convex} with nondecreasing convex externality functions $f_{ij}$ admits a $\Gamma^{-1}_{\frac{1}{4}}$- approximation algorithm, where $\Gamma_{\frac{1}{4}}:=\min_{i,j}\Gamma_{\frac{1}{4}}^{f_{ij}}$. \end{theorem} \begin{proof} Using Lemma \ref{lemm:convex-supper} the MSW \eqref{eq:general-welfare-convex} with monotone convex externality functions can be cast as the supermodular maximization problem \eqref{eq:SM}.
+Using Lemma \ref{lemm:convex-supper} the MSW \eqref{eq:general-welfare-convex} with monotone convex externality functions can be cast as the supermodular maximization problem \eqref{eq:SM}.
 Relaxing that problem via Lov\'asz extension, we obtain the concave program \eqref{eq:convex-Rel}, whose optimal solution, denoted by $\boldsymbol{x}$, can be found in polynomial time.
 We round the optimal fractional solution $\boldsymbol{x}$ to an integral one $\hat{\boldsymbol{x}}$ using the two-stage fair contention resolution scheme.
 It is instructive to think about the rounding process as a two-stage process for rounding the fractional $n\times m$ matrix $\boldsymbol{x}$.
 In the first stage, the columns are rounded independently, and in the second stage, the rows of the resulting solution are randomly revised to create the final integral solution $\hat{\boldsymbol{x}}$, satisfying the partition constraints in \eqref{eq:SM}.
-We note that although $\hat{\boldsymbol{x}}$ is correlated across its columns (due to the row-wise rounding), because the objective function in \eqref{eq:SM} is separable across the columns variables, using linearity of expectation and regardless of the rounding scheme we have $\mathbb{E}[\sum_if_i(\hat{\boldsymbol{x}}_i)]=\sum_i\mathbb{E}[f_i(\hat{\boldsymbol{x}}_i)]$.
+The rounding algorithm is summarized in Algorithm \ref{alg:contention}.